Back to Portfolio

 2 BUSINESS

 Solaris provides behind-the-meter, turnkey power-as-a-service to AI data centers and industrial customers.
-The company owns and operates natural gas turbines (primarily Solar/Caterpillar 16.5 MW and 38 MW units) co-located at customer sites under long-term contracts (7-15 years).
-Also operates legacy oilfield logistics business (sand silo systems) generating significant free cash flow.
-Key customer is xAI (Elon Musk) at the Colossus data center campus in Mississippi.
+Owns and operates natural gas turbines (primarily Solar/Caterpillar 16.5 MW and 38 MW units) co-located at customer sites under long-term contracts (7-15 years).
+Also operates legacy oilfield logistics business (sand silo systems) generating $80M+ annual FCF.
+Key customers: xAI (Colossus campus, Mississippi) and undisclosed investment-grade tech company (Hatchbo LLC).
+Scaling from 780 MW operated to 3,100 MW by 2029.

 Revenue: USD 622M Organic Growth: 99%